Iceberg compatibility with Hive 2.x and Hive 3.1.2/3 supports the following features:

 backwards incompatibility issue with Tez

-You will also need to set the following property in the Hive
+In both cases, you will also need to set the following property in the

 Global Hive catalog